alan-turing-institute/rds-course/_sources/modules/m2/2-01-02-LegalityAndEthics.md

 >
 > - used fairly, lawfully and transparently
 > - used for specified, explicit purposes
-> - used in a way that is adequate, relevant and limited to only what is necessary
-> - accurate and, where necessary, kept up to date
+> - used in a way that is adequate, relevant, and limited to only what is necessarily accurate and, where necessary, kept up to date
 > - kept for no longer than is necessary
-> - handled in a way that ensures appropriate security, including protection against unlawful or unauthorised processing, access, loss, destruction or damage
+> - handled in a way that ensures appropriate security, including protection against unlawful or unauthorised processing, access, loss, destruction, or damage
 >
 > There is stronger legal protection for more sensitive information, such as:
 >